Nat Cassidy

-Nat Cassidy (born September 25, 1981) is an American actor, writer, and musician based out of New York City, New York, United States.
+Nat Cassidy (born September 25, 1981) is an American novelist, actor, playwright, and musician based out of New York City, New York, United States.
 He grew up in Phoenix, Arizona and attended Horizon High School, after which he received his BFA at the University of Arizona.

 Career

 Actor

 Cassidy has appeared as an actor in numerous Off- and Off-Off-Broadway productions.
 He has also appeared in film, television, and web projects, including the acclaimed webseries High Maintenance.
 In 2013, Cassidy starred in the independent horror-comedy film They Will Outlive Us All, which won numerous awards throughout the festival circuit, including winning Cassidy Best Actor in Chicago's Route 66 International Film Festival.
 Ain't It Cool News said of Cassidy's performance that he is "talented enough to carry this entire film."
 Also in 2013, he was nominated for a New York Innovative Theatre Award for Outstanding Solo Performance, for the one-man play Generic Magic Realism, by Edmond Malin.

 Cassidy was inducted into the Indie Theater Hall of Fame for his contributions to the NY independent theatre scene, and was described as "an actor, director, and playwright of surprising range and depth."

 In 2017, Cassidy joined fellow New York independent theatre artists Mac Rogers, Jordana Williams, and Sean Williams to form Gideon Media, a company dedicated to producing "complex, riveting genre entertainment, centered on pulse-pounding tales of science fiction and horror."
 Along with the new podcast imprint Tor Labs (an imprint of Tor Books), Gideon Media produced their debut podcast, the acclaimed serialized sci-fi noir drama Steal the Stars (written by Rogers).
 Nat performed the role of xenobiologist Lloyd, as well as wrote the novelization of the podcast, which is published by Tor Books.